The International Baccalaureate (IB) Curriculum: An All-round Education to Develop Internationally-minded Individuals

 A Unit of Inquiry (UOI) in the PYP relates to an overall transdisciplinary theme, such as “Sharing the Planet.”
 Within that theme, each UOI has a central idea that we want students to understand by the end of the unit.
 For instance, “Living things go through a process of change.”
 This central idea guides the inquiry of the students, and builds upon previous learning as well as setting a foundation for future learning.

 Within each UOI there are lines of inquiry.
 These are areas of inquiry that support understanding of the central idea.
 One example of a line of inquiry is “living vs. non-living.”
-This is not the teacher telling the students what is living and what is not, but rather an inquiry into the difference, that is led by the teacher and responsive to the students.
-As students become older and more adept at leading their own inquiries they take over leadership of the inquiry, with the teacher as a guide to ensure deep learning, development of skills such as critical thinking, and directing them towards resources.
+This is not the teacher telling the students what is living and what is not, but rather an inquiry into the differences which is led by the teacher and responsive to the students.
+As students become older and more adept at leading their own inquiries, they take over leadership of the inquiry, and the teacher simply acts as a guide to ensure deeper learning, how to use resources, and how to develop skills such as critical thinking.

 Each UOI ends with a summative assessment task that allows students to demonstrate their learning.
 These tasks can take many forms.
 For instance, in a project-based assessment, students might build something that demonstrates their understanding of materials.
 In a performance-based assessment students may put on a play to demonstrate their understanding of creating as a community.
 In a portfolio-based assessment students may demonstrate their understanding of different forms of poetry.

 The programs in the IB build on each other to create a continuum of learning that sets its students up for success in school and beyond.
-The PYP does this by structuring learning in a way that takes full advantage of how students learn and developing a spirit of inquiry that will last their whole lives.
+The PYP does this by structuring learning in a way that takes full advantage of how students learn and byhelping them develop a spirit of inquiry that will last their whole lives.

 Curriculum Standards and PYP